hyperdivision/anonymous-credentials/README.md

 #### verifier.addCertification(cert, cb)

-Recognise a new certification. `cert` is the output of `org.getCertInfo(certId)`, containing the certification public keys and the information needed to sync the `blacklist` associated with the certification.
+Recognise a new certification. `cert` is the output of `org.getCertInfo(certId)`, containing the certification public keys and the information needed to sync the `revocation list` associated with the certification.

 ## How it works